Child benefit: South Korea

 As of May 2021, any Korean family with a child aged between 0-7 receives 100,000 won per month in cash transferred to the parent's bank account from the Korean government, regardless of income or wealth.
-In addition, newborn babies aged 0 receive an additional bonus of 200,000 won per month in cash on top of the 100,000 won per month standard child benefit.
-At age 1, this bonus drops to 150,000 won per month.
 Finally, a debit card prepaid with 600,000 won is issued by the government to anyone pregnant or with a child in the country, which can be used for medical checks and initial upbringing costs.
 From January 2022, this debit card will be prepaid with an increased amount of 1 million won by the government.

-From January 2022, 2 million won will be immediately paid to anyone giving birth in South Korea and the cash can be used for any purpose on top of receiving all of the various aforementioned benefits.
-In addition, the additional bonus cash given to newborn babies aged 0-1 will be raised to 300,000 won per month.
-This will be continuously increased every year to reach 500,000 won per month by 2025.
+From January 2022, 2 million won will be immediately paid to anyone giving their first birth in South Korea and the cash can be used for any purpose on top of receiving all of the various aforementioned benefits.
+3 million won will be given for the second and further child.
+In addition, the additional bonus cash given to newborn babies aged 0–11 months will be raised to 1,000,000 won per month, and babies aged 12–23 months will receive 500,000 per month.
 Each parent will receive a paid holiday of up to 3 million won per month each for 3 consecutive months.
 Low income families who have a third child will have their children's university education fully paid for free by the Korean government.